D13David/ctf-writeups/cyber_apocalypse23/reversing/alien_saboteur/README.md

 0204    INV
 ```

-The result is assumed to be 4011.
-The code can easily be manipulated to also run in windows (or just to avoid the syscall alltogether).
+For us, we can directly manipulate the behaviour of the VM allowing us to sidestep the issue and also adding support to run the program on windows.
+The result is assumed to be 4011, so we write that directly to memory.

 ```c++
 void vm_inv(vm_t* vm)